St Helens Hospital, Merseyside

 St Helens Hospital is a health facility at St Helens, Merseyside.
-It is managed by the St Helens and Knowsley Teaching Hospitals NHS Trust.
+It is managed by Mersey and West Lancashire Teaching Hospitals NHS Trust.

 History

 The hospital has its origins in a cottage hospital in Marshall Cross Road which opened in 1873.
 The hospital joined the National Health Service in 1948.
 A scheme to rebuild the hospital was procured under a Private Finance Initiative contract in 2006.
 The works were carried out by Vinci, as part of a scheme with Whiston Hospital, at a cost of £338 million.
 It was completed in 2008 and was officially opened by the Duke of York in 2010.